Proftoa/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display all lines of the fil
+Replace all characters A and c